json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 different Internet of Things platforms, protocols and standards can operate together.

-The work has started as a discussion in the Web of Things Community Group in 2013-2014.
-It has proceeded to become an Interest Group in 2015 that has collected the use cases and defined the standards to be worked on.
+The work started as a discussion in the Web of Things Community Group in 2013-2014.
+It proceeded to become an Interest Group in 2015 that collected the use cases and defined the standards to be worked on.
 Since 2016, the working group is working on different standards on the Web of Things with the first publications of the Thing Description and Architecture